 4 year old health check

 The 4 year old health check is a time for a general check and is associated with the 4 year old vaccinations.
-There is a specific Medicare item number for this and it is a bulk-billed service.

 As children enter their mid to late teens they may wish to consult a GP independently and it is important to discuss this with them and advise them they can get their own Medicare card.